Indatus/dispatcher/README.md

 <a name="new-commands" />
 ### Generating New Scheduled Commands

 Use `php artisan scheduled:make` to generate a new scheduled command, the same way you would use artisan's `command:make`.
+Then [register your command](http://laravel.com/docs/commands#registering-commands) with Laravel.

 <a name="scheduling-commands" />
 ### Scheduling Existing Commands